datagovuk/ckanext-dgu/README.txt

     pip -E pyenv install -e hg+https://knowledgeforge.net/ckan/ckanext#egg=ckanext
     pip -E pyenv install -e hg+https://knowledgeforge.net/ckan/dgu#egg=dgu

-(note, for the time being, the ckanclient must be installed before dgu to ensure you get the latest source, not the old release.)

 Now you can activate the environment and run the scripts::
     . pyenv/bin/activate
     ons_loader --help